Vishal-V/100-Days-of-ML-Code/README.md

 ### Day 13 (21-09-18) Enron Fraud Detection
 - Working on finding the persons of interest from the Enron emails dataset
+- Completed Week 1 of the Neural networks and deep learning course